 From all accounts, the Senate Saloon was a popular drinking establishment that also served as a community meeting place from its earliest times.
-In at least one Grand a at least one Grand Junction election in 1887, the votes were counted at the Senate Saloon late into the night.
-In the 1890s, a portion of the Senate building served as the Senate restaurant, and in 1893 served such fine cuisine as "game, oysters and fish" and claimed that "Vaudeburg of the Senate restuarant is the acknowledged cook of the town."
+In at least one

+Grand Junction election in 1887, the votes were counted at the Senate Saloon late into the night.
+In the 1890s, a portion of the

+Senate building served as the Senate restaurant, and in 1893 served such fine cuisine as "game, oysters and fish" and claimed that "Vaudeburg of the Senate restaurant is the acknowledged cook of the town."